SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 #### Testing the real robot
 Prop up the robot.
-- Run the `launch_robot.launch.py` script on the Pi via SSH.
+- Run the `ros2 launch bluebot_one launch_robot.launch.py` script on the Pi via SSH.
 - Start RViz on the development machine, with the fixed frame set to `odom`.
 Run `teleop_twist_keyboard` with topics remapped:
 ```bash
 # for humble